A couple of days ago…

 I was doing important work.
 I was important.

 It makes total sense that I would go to this over-compensatory place of delusional importance, secret importance, major importance.
 In my actual life, I had been edged out – pushed out? – of the two major roles I had inhabited within my family.
 Mother and daughter.
 I was humiliated and shrinking in my life, squashed down to negligible.
 Of course the clouds would choose someone like me, there sobbing on my porch, wailing even, the sheer agony of my bones exploding in anger and grief, like I could become nothing but anger and grief, like I was nothing.
-Someone like me to show shapes to, to draw eyes with.
+Of course the sky would choose someone like me to show its shapes to, to draw eyes with.

 How did I end up believing that?